 Israel

-Close collaborations with Israel, the world's leading science and research nation, are very important to the Max Planck Society the individual Institutes of which are currently involved in over 90 collaborative projects with six universities, the Weizmann Institute of Science (WIS), and other Israeli government research facilities.
+Close collaborations with Israel, the world's leading science and research nation, are very important to the Max Planck Society.
+Its individual institutes are currently involved in over 90 collaborative projects with the six Israeli universities, the Weizmann Institute of Science (WIS), and other Israeli government research facilities.
 Many of these are EU-funded projects in which large international consortia collaborate.
 The contemporary close relations between the Max Planck Society and Israel are based on decades of interaction and information exchange.

-The Weizmann Institute of Science Rehovot, about 20 kilometres south of Tel Aviv is the Max Planck Society's key partner, not just because of its special historical relationship with this research Institute, but also because of its shared focus on basic research.
+The Weizmann Institute of Science in Rehovot near Tel Aviv is the Max Planck Society's key partner, not just because of their special historical relationship, but also because of their shared focus on basic research.
 It is no coincidence, therefore, that Professor Alon Chen, a leading member of one of the Max Planck Institutes, was elected President of the Weizmann Institute for the second time in late 2019 (after Daniel Zajfman).
 Other important partners for various Max Planck Institutes include the Hebrew University in Jerusalem, Tel Aviv University and the Technion in Haifa.

 Multifaceted research collaboration between the two countries